Wales

 Sidney Nolan Trust

-Sir Sidney Nolan was a leading 20th Century artist who was especially well-known for his famous paintings of the Australian bushranger and outlaw Ned Kelly.
-Today, the Sidney Nolan Trust in Presteigne – home to Nolan’s former home, studio, and 250-acre estate – is open to the public to celebrate his life and work and share collections from his artworks, library and personal archive.
+Sir Sidney Nolan was a leading 20th-century artist who was especially well-known for his famous paintings of the Australian bushranger and outlaw, Ned Kelly.
+Today, the Sidney Nolan Trust in Presteigne – home to Nolan’s former home, studio, and 250-acre estate – is open to the public to celebrate his life and work and share collections from his artworks, library, and personal archive.

 St Andrew Church

-A 9th Century Anglo-Saxon church with Norman and Victorian renovations, St Andrew Church in Presteigne is a historical and spiritual focal point for the town.
-Inside, one of the church’s most unique and special features is its 16th Century tapestry which was gifted by the Flemish in 1737.
+A 9th-century Anglo-Saxon church with Norman and Victorian renovations, St Andrew Church in Presteigne is a historical and spiritual focal point for the town.
+Inside, one of the church’s most unique and special features is its 16th-century tapestry which was gifted by the Flemish in 1737.
 It’s one of two pre-English Reformation tapestries and depicts Jesus' entry into Jerusalem.

 The Workhouse Rugs & Textiles

-The Spaceguard Centre (5 miles)
+The Spaceguard Centre

-Kington Golf Club (7 miles)
+Kington Golf Club

-Wigmore Castle (10 miles)
+Wigmore Castle

-Water-Break-Its-Neck (10 miles)
+Water-Break-Its-Neck

 A view looking up Water-Break-Its-Neck waterfall in Warren Woods near Presteigne